gaswelder/havana/README.md

 ## Configuration

-This library parses `.env` file in the application root and applies the values to its environment variables list.
+This library parses `.env` file in the application root and updates its environment variables from it.
 The file might look like this:

 ```
 # Comments